TacBuild/tac-sdk/README.md

 Fetches a simplified transaction status using the `transactionLinker`.

 #### **Parameters**:
-  - `transactionLinker`: A `TransactionLinker` object returned from `sendCrossChainJettonTransaction` function.
+  - `transactionLinker`: A `TransactionLinker` object returned from `sendCrossChainTransaction` function.
   - `isBridgeOperation` *(optional)*: If your operation should only execute on EVM side without returning to TVM set `isBridgeOperation` to **true**.
 TAC protocol can just bridge the assets.

 #### **Returns**: